cartoon-raccoon/cogsy/docs/usage.md

 ```

 `format` is the format taken by the text displayed in the collection screen.
 Album attributes are enclosed in curly brackets and will be expanded into the album attributes when displayed; everything else will be displayed as is.

+`sort_by` is the the predicate by which listed items will be sorted.
+The possible values are:

+- `default` - No sorting is performed.
+- `id` - Sort by Discogs ID.
+- `title` - Sort by title.
+- `artist` - Sort by artist name.
+- `year` - Sort by release year.
+- `date` - Sort by date added.

 `folders_width` is the width of the folders element (left side) in the main view.